 Who Is This For?

-- Game and work from the same laptop — the 1080p webcam and bigger battery make a real difference
+- Game and work from the same laptop: the 1080p webcam and bigger battery actually matter when you take it to a meeting

-- Travel or attend classes — the 99.99 Wh battery pushes 6+ hours of productivity
+- Travel or attend classes: the 99.99 Wh battery pushed past 6 hours of productivity for me

-If gaming performance is your only priority and you never video call anyone, the ROG Strix G16 saves you $100.
+If gaming performance is your only priority and you never video call anyone, the ROG Strix G16 saves you money.
+Fair enough.

 Gaming Performance